 Obedient plant info tells us there is nothing obedient about the spread of the species.
 Newer cultivars, such as ‘Miss Manners’, tend to maintain a clumping form and not get out of hand, but the original variety with pastel flowers can take over the bed in which it grows.
 Obedient plant care often includes digging rhizomes and deadheading spent flowers before seeds can drop.

 Considering the square stemmed plant is a member of the mint family, one should expect the prolific spread described by obedient plant info.
 If you wish to keep growing obedient plants without a battle, plant it in a container with a bottom that has drain holes and sink it into the ground.
 This inhibits the sometimes rampant spread of the happily growing obedient plant.
-Withhold fertilizer to further discourage out of bounds growth.
+Withhold fertilizer to further discourage out-of-bounds growth.

 Obedient plant info says the plant will flourish in both sun and light shade.

-Obedient plant info suggests planting in a less than fertile soil to decrease the spread.
+Obedient plant info suggests planting in less than fertile soil to decrease the spread.
 Remove new clumps that spring up in unwanted areas.

 Obedient Plant Care